harshpreet931/Spam-Email-Classification/README.md

 4. **Probability Calculation**: For each word, the probability of it appearing in spam and non-spam emails is calculated using Laplace smoothing.
 5. **Prediction**: New emails are classified by calculating the overall probability of being spam or not spam based on the words they contain.
 6. **Model Persistence**: The trained model can be saved to a file and loaded later for predictions without retraining.

+## File Structure

+- `main.c`: Main program file containing the entry point and command-line interface
+- `spam_classifier.h`: Header file with function declarations and constants for the spam classifier
+- `spam_classifier_impl.c`: Implementation of the spam classifier functions
+- `data_loader.c` and `data_loader.h`: Functions for loading email data from files
+- `model_io.c` and `model_io.h`: Functions for saving and loading the trained model

 ## Getting Started